 Chapter 5: The Curse

-The discovery shattered Cold Hollow.
-Families fled, convinced the town was cursed.
-Those who remained spoke of the Kipling brothers as harbingers of doom, their story a warning of forces beyond comprehension.
+The discovery broke Cold Hollow.
+Many families left, sure that the town was cursed.
+Those who stayed talked about the Kipling brothers as a sign of bad luck, and their story became a warning about things people couldn’t understand.

 The letter, pried from the corpse’s hand, was burned by Father Benedict, who declared it a relic of evil.
 But its words lingered in the minds of those who had seen it: “I am alive.
 I will come to you soon.”

-The town became a place of shadows.
-Lanterns flickered out without cause, mirrors reflected faces that weren’t there, and whispers echoed in empty rooms.
-Mrs. Hargrove claimed to have seen the brothers standing at the edge of the cemetery, their eyes glowing like embers, their hands clasped as if bound by an unseen chain.
+The town turned into a place full of shadows.
+Lanterns went out for no reason, mirrors showed faces that didn’t belong, and whispers could be heard in empty rooms.
+Mrs. Hargrove said she saw the brothers at the edge of the cemetery, their eyes glowing and their hands joined as if tied together.

 Jacob, the deputy, swore he heard Simon’s laughter while patrolling the graveyard, a sound that followed him home and haunted his dreams.
 Even Dr. Morrow, the skeptic, admitted to nightmares of a shadowy figure that whispered his name, its voice a blend of Simon’s and Thomas’s.